lachlan-waugh/comp-notes/6845/week08.md

-# expert witnesses & metadata
+# mobile foreniscs and metadata

 ## Role of an investigator
 * Investigators are expected to make a reasonable effort to discover both incriminating and exculpatory evidence